ibm-cloud-docs/CDN/purge-group-container.md

 # Purge Group container
 {: #purge-group-container}

-The `SoftLayer_Container_Network_CdnMarketplace_Configuration_Cache_PurgeGroup` collection contains the attributes utilized by our Purge Group APIs.
+The `SoftLayer_Container_Network_CdnMarketplace_Configuration_Cache_PurgeGroup` collection contains the attributes used by our Purge Group APIs.
 Each of the Purge Group APIs returns a collection of this type.

 **class** `SoftLayer_Container_Network_CdnMarketplace_Configuration_Cache_PurgeGroup`: